 Although mobility is rapidly evolving in many regions of the world, shared mobility and app-based platforms in LMICs may be evolving differently in a number of ways.
 In some cases, LMICs are "leap frogging" (or bypassing prior evolutionary states) high-income countries in the features offered in these integrated mobility platforms.
 In Africa and Asia, the emergence of super apps offers consumers all-in-one mobile platforms for a variety of transportation and shopping options and payment services.
-Research has shown that shared mobility in HICs tend to be underused by lower income households.
-While research on the demographics of shared mobility users in LMICs is quite limited, shared mobility could offer access to private vehicle use (e.g., e-Hail, pooling, and carsharing) that would otherwise be unaffordable for many households in LMICs).
+Research has shown that shared mobility users in LMICs is quite limited, shared mobility could offer access to private vehicle use (e.g., e-Hail, pooling, and carsharing) that would otherwise be unaffordable for many households in LMICs).

 Broadly, shared mobility has not been well researched or documented in many LMICs.
 More research is needed to understand variations across regions, nations, and built environments.
 How these regions are defined (e.g., geographically, motorization rates, etc.) may impact both anecdotal observations and analytics findings.
 As additional information is gathered on shared mobility in LMICs, this data can be used to enhance the understanding of travel behavior and environmental impacts of these services; highlight opportunities and challenges; and identify use cases for implementation.
 Because the adoption and user behavior of these services may be influenced by social, equity, and cultural considerations, more travel behavior and sociological research is needed.
 There is also a need to understand the impacts of these services on labor and developing economies in order to maximize the potential economic benefits and mitigate potential concerns (e.g., downward wage pressure, competition with existing services, etc.).
-Cross-cutting policy research can also aid in the sustainable and equitable adoption and soaling of shared mobility and informal transport.
+Cross-cutting policy research can also aid in the sustainable and equitable adoption and scaling of shared mobility and informal transport.